The Progress Formula

 Yes.
 The factors apply to any behavior: professional routines, sleep, exercise, creative work, communication habits.

 Stop guessing.
-Start progressing.
+Start designing.

 Map your options, score your readiness, and fix the hidden constraints before you start a plan that was never going to work.
-No account required.